nktnet1/rt-stack/README.md

 then use `J/K` (or the arrow keys) to navigate up and down.
 Press `<space>` to toggle select your desired component(s), and `<Enter>` to install them.

-Alternatively, to install a single component, e.g. a button, use the command:
+Alternatively, to install a single component, e.g. `button`, use the command

 ```sh
 pnpm ui-add -- button
 ```

-Note that `--` is necessary to pass the `button` argument to the underlying script instead of turbo.

-### Other QOL Scripts:
+### Tooling Scripts:

 All scripts are defined in [package.json](package.json) and [turbo.json](turbo.json):